srlinuxeurope/DCFPartnerHackathon/docs/srlinux/beginner/nos-srlinux-activity-11.md

 Checkpoints are named using the format `checkpoint-<#>.json`, where `<#>` is a sequential number, 0 representing the most recent checkpoint.
 At any time, users can roll back the device configuration to a previously saved checkpoint, ensuring a reliable and efficient method for configuration recovery.

-The list of saved checkpoint configurations can be obtained with the command `show system configuration checkpoint`.
+The list of saved checkpoint configurations can be obtained with the command `info from state / system configuration checkpoint * | as table | filter fields name comment username created`.

 ### Access Control List (ACL)
 An Access Control List (ACL) is a set of rules used within a network environment to evaluate packets individually, determining whether to allow or deny access.
 Each ACL entry includes a match condition and an associated action, which can be one of the following: accept, drop, log, or a rate-limit policer.